Toronto Transit Commission: Projects under construction

-Line 6 Finch West is an 11 km, 18-stop light rail line under construction, extending west in a dedicated right-of-way lane from Finch West station on Line 1 Yonge–University to the Humber College's North Campus in Etobicoke.
+Line 6 Finch West is an 11 km, 18-stop light rail line under construction, extending west in a dedicated right-of-way lane from Finch West station on Line 1 Yonge–University to Humber Polytechnic's North Campus in Etobicoke.
 The line is forecast to provide approximately 14.6 million rides a year, or 40,000 a day, by 2031.
-It is scheduled for completion in 2023, with an estimated cost of $1.2 billion.
+It has an estimated cost of $1.2 billion.

 The Ontario Line, which is a rapid transit line and successor to the Relief Line, is expected to be completed by 2030.
-The Ontario government estimates the line's cost at $10.9 billion for the 15 km stretch from Ontario Place to Don Mills Road and Eglinton Avenue East at Science Centre station (part of the under-construction Line 5).
+The Ontario government estimates the line's cost at $10.9 billion for the 15 km stretch from Ontario Place to Don Mills Road and Eglinton Avenue East at Don Valley station (part of the under-construction Line 5).
 It is the largest single expansion in Toronto subway history.

 The Line 2 Bloor–Danforth extension is a 7.8 km subway extension, which will continue Line 2 east towards McCowan Road and north towards Scarborough City Centre and to a new terminal at the intersection of McCowan Road and Sheppard Avenue.
-The $5.5-billion extension will replace the aging Line 3 Scarborough and is expected to be complete in 2030 at the earliest.
+The $5.5-billion extension will replace the defunct Line 3 Scarborough and is expected to be complete in 2030 at the earliest.

-The Eglinton Crosstown West extension will extend the under-construction Line 5 Eglinton west to Renforth station and Pearson International Airport by 2030 or 2031.
+The Eglinton Crosstown West extension will extend the under-construction Line 5 Eglinton west to Renforth station and Pearson International Airport by 2030 or 2031 and will be mostly underground.
 The line will travel through all six of Toronto's districts that were amalgamated in 1998 and bring the subway to Mississauga.